Staffing Levels and Dependency Audit - Care Homes

 • Q28 | Unanswered

-Is staff redeployment across units controlled to maintain safety and continuity (avoiding constant movement that increases risk)?
+Is staff redeployment across units controlled to maintain safety, continuity and resident familiarity?

 Supporting Notes